KuhlTime/bachelor-thesis/content/04_technology.md

 ```

 #### Firebase Functions
 On many other cloud providers oftentimes referred to as lambda functions^[In many programming languages so-called **lambda functions** refer to a concept of anonymous functions.
 In these languages functions can be assigned to a variable and be executed on demand.]
 Firebase offers a cloud service called Firebase Functions.
 By setting event triggers small operations can be executed without the need of a dedicated server infrastructure.
 A trigger might be an HTTP request to a predefined endpoint or a change inside the database.
+A full list of supported environments and languages can be found under: [https://cloud.google.com/functions/docs/concepts/execution-environment](https://cloud.google.com/functions/docs/concepts/execution-environment) @vanpuffelen_2020_server.

 ## Version Control

+A version control system makes it easy to track changes made to a project.
+Over the years "Git has become the de facto standard for version control" @athalye_2020_lecture.
+In a 2021 survey by StackOverflow it ranked as the number one developer tool @stackoverflow_2021_stack.
+Git is a distributed version control system @git_2019_git and therefor allows for multiple users to work on the same project.
+Git is a free and open source software that was developed by the Linus Torvalds back in 2005 @wikipediacontributors_2019_git.
+He originally created the project to better maintain the development of his ever-growing Linux operating system @wikipediacontributors_2019_git.
+Git is a command line application and does not require a Graphical User Interface (+GUI).
+Every change gets tracked inside a special `.git` repository folder.
+Along with some metadata each change gets tracked and can be traversed to the original editor @athalye_2020_lecture.
+A Git repository can either be stored locally or on a remote server.
+You can set up your own repository server or use on of the many hosted services, like GitHub or GitLab.

+GitHub calls itself "the largest and most advanced development platform in the world" @github_build.
+The service comes with additional features to track issues, review and merge pull requests, and more.

 ## Unit Testing